Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can do this by adding a custom code snippet to your WordPress site.

-That’s why we recommend using WPCode instead.
+That’s why we recommend using WPCode to insert custom code snippets.
 It is the easiest and safest way to add custom code in WordPress without having to edit any core WordPress files.

 Adding a code snippet using WP Code